Novi list

 Novi list (lit.
 'New paper') is the oldest Croatian daily newspaper published in Rijeka.
 It is read mostly in Primorje-Gorski Kotar County of Croatia, but it is distributed throughout the country.

-Novi list had the distinction of being the only Croatian daily newspaper which kept a critical distance from the government of Franjo Tuđman during the 1990s.
-Up to the recent times, it was considered a centre-left newspaper, while in the last couple of years, after acquisition by the Slovakian JOJ Media House, it shifted its position to represent centre-right values, and became the only major Croatian newspaper which is very uncritical towards the last few Croatian government cabinets held by conservatives.
+Novi list had the distinction of being the only Croatian daily newspaper that kept a critical distance from the government of Franjo Tuđman during the 1990s.
+In 2016, it was acquired by the Slovak-based JOJ Media House.